ietf/id-guidelines/README.md

 series, and should not be cited or quoted as anything other than "work in progress".

 ## The Submission Process

+Internet-Draft submissions are made using the IETF Datatracker's [DATATRACKER] submission tool [IDST].
+The submission should be provided as XML source.
+XML2RFC Version 3 XML source [RFC 7991] is preferred, but Version 2 source
+[RFC 7749] will be accepted.
+If XML source is not available, a plain-text submission will be accepted.

+Currently, the submission tool will accept both an XML and plain-text submission, as well as PDF and PostScript versions of the document.
+In such submissions, the XML is authoritative, if present, otherwise the plain-text is authoritative.
+It is expected that the tool will change to allow only the submission of XML or plain text, but not both, and to not accept other formats.

+If XML source is submitted, the Datatracker will generate plain-text and place it in the Archive.
+If v3 source is submitted, the Datatracker will also generate HTML and place it in the Archive.
+The Datatracker also presents on-demand generated html-ized views of the plain-text versions of I-Ds.

 ## Content Considerations